annie-2020/gf-util/README.md

 # Features

  "gf-util" has the features...
- * find the card that you can do "ptogress" in your gift (only SR or SSR) and the girls.
+ * find the card that you can do "ptogress" in your gift (HR or SR or SSR) and the girls.
- * "graduate" the card in your gift(only N or HN).
+ * "graduate" the card in your gift(N or HN or R).
  * display specified rank's point.

 # Requirement